Jeff Fuller (racing driver): Busch Series

-In 2004, he ran the most races in a season of his career since 1999 for NEMCO Motorsports.
+In 2004, Fuller ran the most races in a season of his career since 1999 for NEMCO Motorsports.
 Unfortunately, his best finish was 35th at Nazareth, as he did not finish a race that year.
 He also caused controversy during the season as he rarely completed more than a handful of laps before pulling out of the race.

-In 2005, Fuller started off the year driving two races for NEMCO, but he was quickly replaced by Kim Crosby, whose team bought the #7 NEMCO ride.
-Ironically, Fuller replaced Crosby later in the year, driving the #7 Big Boar Customs Chevy for GIC-Mixon Motorsports for the remainder of the year.
+In 2005, Fuller started off the year driving two races for NEMCO, but he was quickly replaced by Kim Crosby, whose team bought the No. 7 NEMCO ride.
+Ironically, Fuller replaced Crosby later in the year, driving the No. 7 Big Boar Customs Chevy for GIC-Mixon Motorsports for the remainder of the year.
 Fuller qualified for fifteen races with the team, and his best finishes were at Dover, where he finished 24th in the fall and 25th in the spring.
 After Memphis, where Fuller finished 42nd, the team folded due to lack of funding, leaving Fuller without a ride.

 Fuller returned to the Busch Series in 2006 at the June Nashville race.
 He was signed to drive the #34 GlowBuoy Chevrolet for Frank Cicci Racing where he started 38th and finishing 27th.
+He drove for Cicci again at Kentucky.
+But in that race, Fuller would suffer a terrifying crash and finished 41st.

 For 2007, Fuller drove for Stanton Barrett Motorsports on a limited basis.

 Fuller began the 2008 season looking for a ride.
 Meanwhile, Fuller remained in the garage area during most Nationwide Series races helping young drivers learn to handle their car and master new tracks.
-In February 2008, Fuller traveled to Afghanistan for a 10-day visit to 6 camps meeting soldiers, signing autographs and seeing first hand what the troops go through while deployed.
+In February 2008, Fuller traveled to Afghanistan for a ten-day visit to six camps meeting soldiers, signing autographs and seeing first hand what the troops go through while deployed.

 R3 Motorsports placed Fuller behind the wheel of their No. 23 Chevrolet for the 2009 NASCAR Nationwide Series race at Darlington Raceway.
-Fuller replaced Robert Richardson, Jr. for the 200-lap event.
-This was his first series start since the Montreal road course race in 2008, and he finished in 30th place.
+Fuller replaced Robert Richardson, Jr. for the two-hundred-lap event.
+This was his first series start since the Montreal road course race in 2008, and he finished in thirtieth place.